 Update on Kensington Dragons Grant Agreement

-Steve noted that the funding agreement between the Wormwood Scrubs Charitable Trust and Kensington Dragons Football Club Limited had now been completed.
-This was to award grant funding of £250,000 for the Club to contribute to the delivery of upgrading and providing new sports pitches and circulation areas on the Trust `s property at the Linford Christie Stadium.
+Steve noted that the funding agreement between the Wormwood Scrubs Charitable Trust and Kensington Dragons Football Club (KDFC), to award grant funding of £250,000 to the Club had been completed.
+This was to contribute to the delivery of upgrading and providing new sports pitches and circulation areas on the Trust’s property at the Linford Christie Stadium.

 HS2 Bill Alternative Ecological Mitigation -Master Plan

 Heather Marsh, Advisor to the Trust noted that a contract had been tendered for a specialist consultant, to carry out in-depth public consultation and engagement on the biodiversity masterplan.
 The tender closed on 1st November with one bid submitted at a cost of £22,540.
 The bid was from a community company with considerable experience in community engagement, including projects concerned with the natural environment.
 The consultant had understood the brief well and appeared capable of carrying the commission.
 The Committee was recommended to approve the appointment of this consultant, subject to satisfactory references and standard checks.